-A property owner must lodge their objection to the valuation or the AVPCC in writing to the Horsham Rural City Council.
+A property owner must lodge their objection to the valuation or the AVPCC in writing to the Horsham Rural City Council or via the State Government's Rating Valuation Objections online portal.
 Property owners also have the ability to object to the site valuations on receipt of their Land Tax Assessment.
 Property owners can appeal their land valuation within two months of receipt of their Council Rate Notice (via Council) or within two months of receipt of their Land Tax Assessment (via the State Revenue Office).